Code-Inside/Blog/_posts/2015-09-29-wpf-chrome-embedded-and-webapi-selfhosting.md

 ## Code: The Browser

-This is more or less the ["minimal cef" sample](https://github.com/cefsharp/CefSharp.MinimalExample/), but for the sample it is good enough:
+This is more or less the __["minimal cef" sample](https://github.com/cefsharp/CefSharp.MinimalExample/)__, but for the sample it is good enough:

     <Window x:Class="SelfHostAndCef.DialogWindow"
             xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"